United States

 Conclusion

 The Ojos Azules may be the most genetically unusual domestic cat breed in existence.
-Its eyes should not be possible — deep blue in a tortoiseshell, in a dark tabby, in a coat with no white and no colorpoint restriction — and yet they are possible, because a single cat in New Mexico in 1984 carried a mutation that changed the rules.
-The breed built on that mutation is almost inconceivably rare, genetically complex, and genuinely at risk of disappearing entirely.
-For the very few people with the knowledge, the patience, and the commitment to find and support responsible Ojos Azules breeders, the reward is one of the most genuinely extraordinary visual experiences available in the domestic cat world, carried in a gentle, adaptable, quietly affectionate animal that has no parallel anywhere.
+Its eyes defy the standard rules of feline pigmentation — deep blue in a tortoiseshell, in a dark tabby, in a coat with no white and no colorpoint restriction — because a single cat in New Mexico in 1984 carried a mutation that operates outside those rules.
+The breed built on that mutation is vanishingly rare, genetically complex, and at real risk of disappearing entirely.
+It is a gentle, adaptable, quietly affectionate cat carried in a package that has no parallel anywhere in the domestic cat world, sustained only by the knowledge and commitment of a handful of breeders worldwide.

 Key Characteristics